Family History - Story Telling from my Grandfather James Overby

 After the Civil War, David Overby worked as an apprentice in a wheel wright mill in the Petersburg area.
 My grandfather, James, retold of that experience as his father had told him of the waterpower mill with large reduction gears and flat belts on pulleys to power the saws, lathes, and other tools.
 He told of how his father had later, after moving to Lunenburg, built a wagon from locally milled lumber, including how the iron tires were heated to expand, and then placed on the wooden spoke rims, then cooled with water to contract and tighten the tires onto the rim.

 David Overby’s first wife was Mary Moore was from a Lunenburg County family.
 How they met, I don’t know, but suspect that this marriage is the reason David moved to Lunenburg.
-When this first wife died during childbirth, they were living in a house rented from the Manson family.
+Census shows that Mary Moore and her mother were living in Lunenburg in 1860.
+By 1870 census David and Mary were married and living in Petersburg, also during the 1880 census.
+When this first wife died during childbirth, (mid 1880s) they were living in a house rented from the Manson family in Lunenburg.
 That house was just off the South side of what is now Fairview Road and on the east side of Stoney Creek.
 Mary Moore Overby and the child were buried in the yard at that home.

 Sometime later, David remarried to my Great-Grand Mother, Sallie Ann Skinner and at the time of the birth of my Grandfather James, they were living in a rented house on the Neblett Plantation, on the East side of highway 138 across from Brickland.